FriendsOfTYPO3/extension_builder/README.md

 ### The Extension Builder TER version

-Even though there is a TER (TYPO3 Extension Repository) release every once in a while, those are for sure not on a regular basis.
-We hence suggest to rather stick to our recommendation above and use the github version.
+The TER (TYPO3 Extension Repository) version of the Extension Builder is primary thought for people who want to have an easy introduction to learn how an extbase extension works.
+There will be a release every once in a while, but to have an up-to-date maintenance it is suggested to rather stick to our recommendation above and use the github version.

 ## Making Extension Builder even better